fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 ### CDK - Cloud Development Kit

-The CDK is the way to do Infrastructure as a code without using directly cloudformation but with our own programming language of preference. the code is then compiled into a CloudFormation template.
+The CDK is the way to do Infrastructure as a code without using directly cloudformation but with our own programming language of preference.
+The code is then compiled into a CloudFormation template.
 Very useful for lambda functions and docker containers in ECS.

 <img src="./Images/CDK.PNG" alt="Not Found">